emilyyyyyllo/DATA146/project3.md

 # Question 4

+For these three models, the number of folds I assigned for KFold is still 10 because there are approximately 650 observations in the charleston_act.csv dataset.
 By using the actual Charleston housing prices data, the linear regression model before standardization, again, performs poorly.
-The training score is about 0.004 and the testing score is somewhere around -0.04.
+On average, the training score is 0.004 and the testing score is -0.04.
 With standardization, the training score is still 0.004 and the testing score is -0.02.
 Finally, by running the ridge regression, the training score I got is again 0.004 and the testing score is -0.009.
-Overall, the three models all perform unsuccessfully.
+Overall, these three models all perform poorly since they all generate low training and testing scores.

 # Question 5

 After adding the dummy variables of zip codes, there is an obvious improvement for the models.
 For all three models of the charleston_act.cvs data that include zip codes, I still assigned 10 for the number of folds in order to keep it consistent with the previous models.

-For the unstandardized linear regression model, the training score has now risen to 0.33 while the testing score is 0.24.
+For the unstandardized linear regression model, the training score has now risen to 0.339 while the testing score is 0.24.
 We still see a little bit of overfitting since the training score is higher than the testing score, but in comparison with the previous models without considering zip codes, this is already a better fit model.

-After standardization, the training score is still consistent with the previous model, which is 0.33.
+After standardization, the training score is still consistent with the previous model, which is 0.339.
 However, the testing score I originally got was extremely low—-3.303137384434876e+22.
-I figured this is because zip codes are dummy variables that take the value of either 0 or 1, which makes little sense to standardize.
+I figured this is because zip codes are coded as binary variables that take the value of either 0 or 1, which makes little sense to standardize.
 Even if standardized, I doubt if it would negatively impact the model’s predictability.
 In order to generate a proper testing score, I later tried the following codes which scale the price and square feet variables:

 ```
 lin_reg = LinearRegression()